 Hassan El-Houry is the Group Chief Executive Officer of National Aviation Services (NAS).
 He has spearheaded NAS’ expansion into more than 30 airports in 17 countries worldwide, including India, Afghanistan, UAE, Cote d’Ivoire, Tanzania, Rwanda and Morocco.
 Today, NAS is recognized as the fastest-growing aviation service provider in the emerging markets, and has received numerous awards under his leadership.
 El-Houry has been with NAS since 2009, and also serves on the board of several emerging market companies, including United Projects Co.
 (UPAC), Royal Aviation, and National Real Estate Company (NREC).
 His debut book, Fly Africa, highlights how aviation could become one of Africa’s greatest strengths and is a best seller in the aviation and Africa category on Amazon.com.
 In 2014, El-Houry was honored by the World Economic Forum in Davos as a Young Global Leader for his contributions to aviation and airport services.
 He holds an MBA from the Wharton School of the University of Pennsylvania and a Bachelor’s Degree from the American University of Beirut.

 Eugene Mayne is the founder and group Chief Executive Officer of the Tristar Group.
 He has full P&L responsibility for all Tristar group activities, including the shipping business under the Eships brand.
-Since its founding in 1998, Tristar has grown to be the Middle East’s largest privately owned liquid logistics company with operations in 18 countries spread across the Middle East, Africa, Asia, the Pacific and Central America.
+Since its founding in 1998, Tristar has grown to be the Middle East’s largest privately owned liquid logistics company with operations in more than 20 countries spread across the Middle East, Africa, Asia, the Pacific and Central America.
 Under Mayne’s leadership, Tristar has evolved from a local transport company to a fully diversified and integrated liquid logistics solutions provider that serves the downstream oil and gas industry.
-Mayne has consistently been listed among the top 25 most influential logistics executives in the Middle East for five consecutive years and is now ranked number 13.
+Mayne has consistently been listed among the top 25 most influential logistics executives in the Middle East for seven consecutive years and is now ranked number 13.
 He has a Bachelor’s degree in Finance and Business Administration from the University of Bangalore.
 Prior to setting up Tristar, Mayne completed a successful 22-year career with Caltex in Dubai.

 - (3.5kb, 2003 x 3000px)